 Canada Pension Plan (CPP)

-CPP is designed to provide financial support for people who are retired or disabled.
-CPP contributions are mandatory for all working Canadians over the age of 18 who earn more than a minimum income threshold.
-In 2021, the standard contribution rate is 5.45% of the salary on which contributions are made, with a maximum base of CAD 61,600.
+The CPP is designed to provide income to individuals who are either retired or unable to work.
+All working Canadians over the age of 18 and earning more than the minimum wage are required to contribute to the CPP.
+For the year 2021, the basic contribution rate is 5.45% of the contributor’s salary, with a maximum base of CAD 61,600.

-Employers are required to make CPP contributions equal to the amount withheld from employees’ wages, thus doubling the total contribution per employee.
+Employers are also required to contribute to the CPP, matching the contributions deducted from employees’ salaries, effectively doubling the total contribution per employee.

-Canadian companies are required to file regular reports on contributions paid to CPP and EI.
-These reports include information on each employee’s wages and related withholdings.
+Every Canadian business is required to file regular reports detailing the contributions paid to the CPP and EI.
+These reports include information regarding the wages of each employee and any withholdings.

-Failure to comply with CPP and EI contribution requirements can result in significant fines and penalties for employers.
+Failure to pay the required CPP and EI contributions can result in significant penalties imposed on employers.

-Understanding and complying with Canada’s social security tax requirements is an important aspect of doing business and employment in Canada.
-The correct assessment and payment of these contributions supports critical social programmes and contributes to the stability of the social safety net.
-Regular consultation with tax professionals and accountants is recommended to prevent legal violations and optimise tax liabilities.
+Understanding and respecting the social security tax in Canada is a vital part of business and employment in Canada.
+Proper assessment and payment of the contributions made to it underpin essential social programs and keep the social safety net stable.
+By consulting regularly with tax professionals and accountants, one will be able to prevent legal violations and optimize one’s tax liabilities.

 Value added tax (VAT) in Canada

-The GST is a 5% federal tax that applies to many goods and services in Canada.
-All businesses whose turnover exceeds CAD 30,000 per quarter must register for the GST.
+The GST is a federal tax of 5% applied to most goods and services in Canada.
+Businesses with a quarterly turnover exceeding CAD 30,000 are required to register for the GST.

-The PST is a tax levied by individual provinces, with rates and rules of application varying from province to province.
-For example, British Columbia’s PST is 7 per cent, while Saskatchewan’s is 6 per cent.
+The PST is levied by various provinces, with rates and application methods varying from one province to another.
+For instance, British Columbia charges 7% on their PST, while Saskatchewan charges 6%.

-The HST is a combination of the GST and PST applied in certain provinces such as Ontario, Newfoundland and Labrador, Nova Scotia and New Brunswick.
-In these regions, the HST replaces the GST and PST, providing a harmonised approach to the taxation of goods and services.
+The HST is an integrated tax combining GST and PST, applied in provinces like Ontario, Newfoundland and Labrador, Nova Scotia, and New Brunswick.
+In these regions, the imposition of HST eliminates the applicability of GST and PST, thereby harmonizing both into one consolidated tax on goods and services.

-Businesses whose turnover exceeds the prescribed threshold are required to register as GST/HST taxpayers.
-Registration allows businesses to collect tax from customers and claim a tax credit for GST/HST paid as part of their business activities.
+Businesses with turnover exceeding the prescribed threshold must register as taxpayers for GST/HST.
+Registered businesses can collect tax from their customers and claim a tax credit for the GST/HST they paid as part of their operations.

-Companies are entitled to a GST/HST refund if the amount of tax paid on purchases exceeds the amount of tax collected from customers.
-This is particularly relevant for exporters of goods and services who can sell their products outside of Canada without GST/HST taxation.
+Companies can claim a refund of GST/HST if the amount of input tax paid on purchases exceeds the input tax collected from customers.
+This is particularly relevant for exporters of goods and services, as they can sell their products outside of Canada without the imposition of GST/HST.

 Dividend tax in Canada

-In Canada, the dividend tax is an important element of the tax system that affects both investors and businesses.
-Understanding this tax helps to optimise your tax burden and plan your financial strategy.
-This article discusses key aspects of dividend taxation in Canada, including the different types of dividends and how they are taxed.
+Basically, dividend taxation forms one of the important components of the economy or more precisely the tax system, in Canada, which affects both the investor and the business.
+Understanding this type of tax helps optimize your tax burden to project your financial strategy.
+This article will discuss in depth key areas of dividend taxation in Canada–mainly the types of dividends and how they are taxed.

 Classification of dividends

-In Canada, dividends fall into two main categories: dividends from Canadian corporations and dividends from foreign sources.
+In Canada, dividends broadly fall into two categories: Dividends from Canadian corporations and Dividends from foreign sources.

 Dividends from Canadian corporations

-Dividends paid by Canadian companies are categorised as:
+Dividends paid by Canadian companies are classified as:

-- Non-Eligible Dividends – paid out of profits taxed at a reduced rate (e.g. small businesses are given tax relief).
+• Non-Eligible Dividends – paid out of profits taxed at a reduced rate – for example, small businesses are given tax relief.

 Dividends from foreign sources

-Dividends received from foreign companies are taxable in Canada and may also be taxable in the source country.
-Canada has tax treaties with many countries to avoid double taxation.
+Dividends received from foreign companies are taxable in Canada and also may be taxable in the source country.
+However, Canada has tax treaties with many countries to avoid double taxation.

 Calculation of dividend tax